IMSL Numerical Libraries

-The International Mathematics and Statistics Library (IMSL) is a commercial collection of software libraries that provide a wider range of numerical analysis functions.
+The International Mathematics and Statistics Library (IMSL) is a commercial collection of software libraries that provide a wide range of numerical analysis functions.
 These libraries are implemented in programming languages such as C, Java, C#.NET, and Fortran.
 Additionally, a Python interface is available, making the library accessible to a broader range of developers and data scientists.

 Version history

 The first IMSL Library for the Fortran language was released in 1970, followed by a C-language version originally called C/Base in 1991, a Java-language version in 2002, and the C#-language version in 2004.

 Several recent product releases have involved making IMSL Library functions available from Python.
 These releases are Python wrappers to IMSL C Library functions (PyIMSL wrappers) and PyIMSL Studio, a prototyping and production application development environment based on Python and the IMSL C Library.
 The PyIMSL wrappers were first released in August 2008.
 PyIMSL Studio was introduced in February 2009.
 PyIMSL Studio is available for download at no charge for non-commercial use or for commercial evaluation.